jetlagguy/jetlagguy.github.io/README.md

-Repo for the jetlagguy.com.au website.
+# jetlagguy.com.au

-@DrSteveJasper knows way too much about about hamsters, viagara, and jet lag.
+Repository for the jetlagguy.com.au website.
+Uses Hugo and the Ananke theme.